Project: George Washington’s Swords

 - Document their project with a professional Technical Report of less than 30 pages supporting their decisions.

 - Produce a Project Video, not to exceed 5 minutes, that documents their project.
-A script will be provided to allow each team to be included in the anticipated show.

 All project components submitted for the competition become property of SFSA.